Property A and the existence of a Markov process with a trivial Poisson boundary

 Define the operator $T: X^\mathbb{N} \rightarrow X^\mathbb{N} $ as

 Then the Poisson boundary of $(X,\mu,P)$ is defined as the ergodic components of $T$ under the measure $P_{\mu}$.
 We say that the Poisson boundary is trivial if there is only one ergodic component.
-In \cite{Der}, Derriennic proved the following (see also \cite{Kaim}): \begin{theorem} Given $X$ and a transition probability $P$, the Poisson boundary of $(X,\mu,P)$ is trivial for all $\mu \in Prob(X)$ iff for every $x,y \in X$ we have
+In \cite{Der}, Derriennic proved the following (see also \cite{Kaim}): \begin{theorem} Given $X$ and a transition probability $P$, the Poisson boundary of $(X,\mu,P)$ is trivial for all $\mu \in Prob(X)$ if and only if for every $x,y \in X$ we have

 \end{theorem}